 Easy Glazed Salmon

-Grilling gives added flavor and crispy bits from the hot temperature and smoke, but 15 minutes in the oven also makes for a delicious entree!
-A delectable sweet, salty and citrus flavors marry well in this simple marinade and glaze.
+- Grilling gives added flavor and crispy bits from the hot temperature and smoke, but 15 minutes in the oven also makes for a delicious entree!
+The combination of sweet, salty, and citrus flavors marry well in this simple marinade and salmon glaze recipe.

 This seafood entree made its debut back in 2011, during Lent.
 My youngest was in high school and opted for a peanut butter sandwich after taking a courtesy bite of this marinated salmon.
-Thank goodness, his palate has matured and he’s happy to eat all varieties of salmon.
+Thank goodness, his palate has matured and he’s happy to eat all variations of salmon.
 And I wish I could say I weaned the picky hubby off of tuna casserole and salmon loaf, but at least he’s expanded his seafood repertoire to now include fresh salmon.
 It’s nice to have a simple salmon glaze recipe in one’s repertoire.

 - The rule of thumb is to cook 10 minutes per inch of thickness when it comes to fish.
 Of course, if the hubby is grilling on the Big Green Egg and the thermometer is registering 500+ degrees, it won’t take as long as in my oven at 400º!